webcam-org/platform/MOBILE_APP_DESIGN.md

 - **Toggle dark mode:** Switches the app between light and dark themes.
 - **Tap on "Clear cache":** Clears the app's cached data.

-### Onboarding Flow

-- **[ ] Welcome Screen:** A series of welcome screens that highlight the key features of the app (privacy, self-hosting, community).
-- **[ ] Permissions:** A screen that clearly explains why the app needs camera and notification permissions, with a button to grant the permissions.
-- **[ ] First Camera:** A guided flow to help users add their first camera, with options for scanning a QR code or manual entry.

-### Public Cam Map Screen

-- **[ ] Mobile Version:** A mobile-friendly version of the public webcam map, with a search bar, filters (traffic, weather, etc.), and a button to re-center the map on the user's current location.

-### Notification Design

-- **[ ] Information:** Notifications will show the camera name, the event type, and a thumbnail of the event.
-Tapping on the notification will open the live view of the camera.

----

 ## 🌊 UX Flows

-- **[In Progress]**

 ### Onboarding Flow